wp-plugins/nex-forms-express-wp-form-builder/readme.txt

 Stable tag: 1.0.5
 License: GPLv2

-The Wordpress ULTIMATE Form Builder plugin that will allow you to effortlessly create astonishing web forms with amazing user friendly form fields.
+The Ultimate WordPress Form Builder plugin that will allow you to effortlessly create astonishing web forms with amazing user friendly form fields.
 Very easy to use and good looking admin panel!

 == Description ==

-### The Ultimate WordPress Form Builder
+### A Form Builder in its own league!
-**NEX-Forms** is a **high quality** and simple to use **form creator** that will make online form building a breaze.
+**NEX-Forms** is a **high quality** and simple to use drag and drop/single click **form creator** offering a wide range of customizability, flexibility, design and usability that will make online form building a walk in the park.
-If you have a need to create and customize professional good looking forms on your WordPress website, **you came to the right place!**
+Do you have a need to easily create and customize professional and awesome looking forms on your WordPress website, **Then this form builder is the one you need!**

 ### Features include:
 * Fully responsive forms